 - 1) KVTC will adopt a position of good neighbourliness towards local communities. - a.
 The company will have regular communication with all local communities. - The company will assist local communities in their development in consultation with the communities. - The company will agree the precise location of its boundaries with neighbouring communities. - d.
 The company will permit the use of Non-Timber Forest Products by the local community when it can be shown to be sustainable and adequately regulated. - 2) KVTC will develop an in depth understanding of the local communities and their needs. - a.
-The company will carry out a social impact evaluation of its activities. - b.
-There will be a process to ensure that this social impact evaluation is kept up to date. - c.
-Cultural, religious and historical sites will be identified in discussion with the local community and procedures to ensure access and to protect them during forest operations will be developed. - 3) The company will respect the established customary rights of local communities and develop procedures to ensure that disputes concerning customary rights are dealt with in a manner that is acceptable to all parties. - A dispute resolution procedure will be agreed with the local communities prior to the existence of a dispute. - When a dispute exists no forestry activities shall take place in the disputed area without the agreement of the affected community. - 4) The company will compensate local communities for any damage inadvertently caused to their customary resources or rights in the Forest Management Unit. - a.
-The level of the compensation will be agreed with the affected party. - 5) KVTC will endeavour to strengthen the local economy. - The company will give priority to local workers, (areas in which the company operates) for all positions, for which they are qualified. - b.
-The company will in as far as possible source its services and supplies locally. - The company will make a portion of its production available to local entrepreneurs for local processing.
+The company will carry out a social impact evaluation of its activities. - There will be a process to ensure that this social impact evaluation is kept up to date. - c.
+Cultural, religious and historical sites will be identified in discussion with the local community and procedures to ensure access and to protect them during forest operations will be developed. - The company will observe in full all the human rights of all its stakeholders as enshrined in the constitution of the Republic of Tanzania - 3) The company will respect the established customary rights of local communities and develop procedures to ensure that disputes concerning customary rights are dealt with in a manner that is acceptable to all parties. - A dispute resolution procedure will be agreed with the local communities prior to the existence of a dispute. - b.
+When a dispute exists no forestry activities shall take place in the disputed area without the agreement of the affected community. - 4) The company will compensate local communities for any damage inadvertently caused to their customary resources or rights in the Forest Management Unit. - The level of the compensation will be agreed with the affected party. - 5) KVTC will endeavour to strengthen the local economy. - a.
+The company will give priority to local workers, (areas in which the company operates) for all positions, for which they are qualified. - b.
+The company will in as far as possibly source its services and supplies locally. - The company will make a portion of its production available to local entrepreneurs for local processing. - The company will endeavour to improve gender diversity in its support of local communities.